 United States

-A 2026 planning track for people considering repeated or extended U.S. visitor stays under B-2 rules (tourism, family visits, medical context) while understanding this is not a residence visa and does not authorize employment in the U.S.
+A planning track for repeated or long U.S. visits on B-2 rules (tourism, family, medical care).
+This is not a residence visa and you may not work in the U.S.

 Key requirements